soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 **What are different Office 365 Services that are currently audited?**

 The most used Office 365 Services like Exchange Online, SharePoint, OneDrive, Azure Active Directory, Microsoft Teams, CRM, Advanced Threat Protection, and Data Loss Prevention are audited.
-See the [Intro](#search-the-audit-log-in-the-office-365-security-amp-compliance-center) section in this article for a complete list.
+See the [Introduction](#introduction) section in this article for a complete list.

 **What activities are audited by auditing service in Office 365?**